 The View from the Gate

-From the street facing Khai Dinh’s Royal Tomb, visitors must climb up a series of steps to reach the wrought-iron gate that limits access to the tomb.
+From street level, visitors must climb up a series of steps to reach the tomb's wrought-iron gate.

-At street level, the tomb looks gray and imposing – the Emperor chose to build his tomb out of modern materials like concrete and wrought iron.
+The tomb looks gray and imposing from afar.
+Emperor Khai Dinh chose to build his tomb out of modern materials like concrete and wrought iron.
 The tomb is also wired for electricity, a first in Hue tomb design.

-Despite the Eastern design sensibility, a large dollop of Western influence can be seen in the tomb’s details.
-The Emperor visited the Marseilles Colonial Exhibition in France in 1922, which may have accounted for the significant European influence on the tomb’s design.
+Despite the Eastern design sensibility, a large dollop of Western influence can be seen in the details.
+The Emperor's visit to the 1922 Marseilles Colonial Exhibition in France may account for the tomb design's significant European influence.